 Sydney is undoubtedly an exciting and lively place that is a favorite destination among tourists from all over the world.
 Aside from its glittering beaches, other famous sites include the Opera House and the Harbour Bridge.
 Whilst it is not the capital of Australia, it can be said that Sydney is the country’s most popular and well-known city, especially after having hosted the 2000 Summer Olympics.

-According to estimates by the Bureau of Statistics, Australia has been home to a population of 4.9 million people in 2016, in addition to the tourists and other transients.
-This is expected to exceed five million by 2017, roughly more than 20% of Australia’s total population, which is approximately 22 million.
+According to estimates by the Bureau of Statistics, Australia is home to a population of 5.3 million people, in addition to tourists and other transients.
+This accounts for roughly 21% of Australia’s total population, which is approximately 25.4 million.

-Living in a bustling metropolis like Sydney has its positives and limitations for its regular commuters.
-On the positive side, there are existing and integrated mass transport network systems that can carry and ferry thousands of passengers daily from one location to another in and around the city.
+Living in a bustling metropolis like Sydney has its pros and cons for its regular commuters.
+On the positive side, there are existing and integrated mass transport network systems that carry thousands of passengers daily from one side of Sydney to another in and around the CBD.
 There are trains, buses, and ferry systems operated by both the government and the private sectors; thus, public transport is highly useful even to those who own cars or private vehicles.
 For the majority of Sydney residents, a typical commute to work consists of driving to the outskirts of the city and then taking public transport for the remainder of the journey.

 However, as easy as this may sound, parking can at times be a problem.
 Locating and accessing a convenient and secure parking space for your cars can be a struggle.
 Nonetheless, as alarming as this appears to be, there are available solutions to parking issues in the city.